East–West Center: Hale Manoa Dormitory

 Hale Manoa is the East–West Center's student dormitory.
 This 13-story building, constructed in 1962, was designed by American architect I. M. Pei, and is located in the University of Hawaiʻi, Honolulu.
 The dormitory has a housing capacity of more than 400.
 This is a predominantly graduate student dormitory and most of the residents are mainly recipients of East West Center scholarships or are affiliated with their programs.
-Hence here there are EWC Graduate Degree Fellows, Asia Pacific Leadership Program participants, EWC Affiliates and others who are not directly funded by the EWC.
-A large majority of the residents are international students from the Asia-Pacific region like China, Japan, Thailand, Vietnam, The Philippines, and Indonesia.
-Recently, there has been a move to bring in more students from South Asian countries.
+Hence here there are EWC graduate degree fellows, Asia Pacific Leadership Program participants, EWC affiliates and others who are not directly funded by the EWC.
+A most of the residents are international students from the Asia-Pacific region like China, Japan, Thailand, Vietnam, The Philippines, and Indonesia.

 It was an all-male dormitory, whereas a sister dormitory, Hale Kuahine, situated just next to the Imin Center and also a I. M. Pei building, housed all the females.
 Currently, both Hale Manoa and Hale Kuahine are unisex dormitories.